-For an exchange or quotation and trade reporting system that is a corporation, provide a list of the beneficial holders of five percent or more of any class of securities of the exchange or quotation and trade reporting system.
-For each listed security holder, please provide the following:
+In the case of an exchange or quotation and trade reporting system that is a corporation, other than an exchange or quotation and trade reporting system that is a reporting issuer, provide a list of the beneficial holders of 10 percent or more of any class of securities of the exchange or quotation and trade reporting system.
+For each listed security holder, provide the following:

 - 1. Name. - 2.
-Principal business or occupation and title. - 3.
+Principal business or occupation and title, if any. - 3.
 Ownership interest, including the total number of securities held, the percentage of the exchange or quotation and trade reporting system's issued and outstanding securities held, and the class or type of security held. - 4.
 Whether the security holder has control (as interpreted in subsection 1.3(2) of National Instrument 21-101 Marketplace Operation).

-In the case of an exchange or quotation and trade reporting system that is a partnership, sole proprietorship, or other form of organization, please provide a list of the registered or beneficial holders of the partnership interests or other ownership interests in the exchange or quotation and trade reporting system.
-For each person or company listed, please provide the following:
+In the case of an exchange or quotation and trade reporting system that is a partnership, sole proprietorship or other type of organization, provide a list of the registered or beneficial holders of the partnership interests or other ownership interests in the exchange or quotation and trade reporting system.
+For each person or company listed, provide the following: